Aspern/anki-overdrive-api/README.md

  for example with command line or a kafka message queue.

 - [Util Module](./src/util/README.md) - Any runnable code/algorithm for specific scenrios or
 tasks.
 Like for example getting information about vehicles in the network.

+##test